philips/bricktoad.com/content/posts/star-mail-rocket-rush-delivery-10497-alt-build.md

 - star-mail-rocket-rush-delivery-10497-alt-build.png
 ---

 Star Mail is a fan built theme that imagines a world of competing space parcel delivery companies.
 It spawned out of a discussion I started in the [R.R.
-Slugger](https://www.youtube.com/@RRSlugger) "Summer of Slug 2023" discord channel and has turned into am awesome community effort.
+Slugger](https://www.youtube.com/@RRSlugger) "Summer of Slug 2023" discord channel and has turned into an awesome community effort.
 Check out the video below.

 {{<youtube g4PDmgxZ1Y8 >}}